Cecile-29/Tp2-Alyra/README.md

 # Tp2-Alyra

-## Réalisation des tests unitaires du contrat Voting.sol
+##      Contract Voting.sol - unit tests project

 - Setting up the hardhat runtime environment files is simple as the tests performed on localhost.